 Unfortunately, some unscrupulous vendors will sell hemp oils at jacked-up prices to take advantage of the recent CBD boom.
 Since the FDA doesn’t regulate the hemp industry, reputable businesses must send their CBD oils to third-party labs for quality assurance.
 It pays to carefully inspect a CBD company’s lab reports before buying any product.

 By the way, you can always find all of our most up-to-date third-party lab results on this webpage.

 We know that was a ton of information to take in on one go.
 If you’re still confused over which CBD product is right for you, we have a simple solution: try our free interactive CBD quiz!
 After answering a few questions related to your preferences, this test will let you know which of our CBD products is right for you.

-We're partnering with the Arthritis Foundation to find relief and discover a cure for the 54 million Americans suffering from the chronic debilitating pain of arthritis.
+We’re excited to turn our passion into impact by partnering with the Arthritis National Research Foundation (CureArthritis.org) to fund research and discover a cure for the 54 million Americans suffering from the chronic, debilitating pain of arthritis!

 We donate 1% of every purchase.